 Incident response personnel are required, at a minimum, to complete the 4-hour Spill and Hazard Communication training and an annual refresher as provided by the Director of Environmental Management.
 They must also receive training to familiarize them on department equipment and campus Emergency Response Plan procedures.

-Arrangements have been made with the Springfield Fire Department and Springfield Police Department, the Local Emergency Planning Committee (LEPC), the Greene County Health Department, and with the Emergency Services Department of St. John’s Health Center.
+Arrangements have been made with the Springfield Fire Department and Springfield Police Department, the Local Emergency Planning Committee (LEPC), the Greene County Health Department, and with the Emergency Services Department of Mercy Hospital.
 Representatives were advised of the locations and types of waste materials that might be encountered during an incident on-campus.
 Each of the agencies has agreed to participate in any emergency incidents and was sent a letter confirming the conversations.
 Included with the letters were maps showing the locations of the majority of the hazardous wastes.
 Copies of the letters and accompanying information are maintained in the Environmental Management Department files.

 Upon notification of a chemical release, Missouri State University Safety & Transportation will:

 If the initial call was made to Safety & Transportation or the Environmental Management Department, that office should notify the Safety & Transportation Dispatch Communication Center.

 All emergency operations related to hazardous substances shall be conducted in accordance with the following incident management procedure.
 (In some cases, complicated spills will require the services of an outside clean-up contractor to protect the health and safety of campus personnel.
 At the point when that is determined, Missouri State University personnel should discontinue with these procedures, isolate the area, and deny entry.
 The outside contractor, listed in Attachment E, should then be contacted.)